 Spring rolls are usually something you have in the summer since they are served cold, but I like to have them all year round.
 What I like about them is that you can use almost any ingredient as the “meat” filling.
 I’ve seen people use tofu, beef, assorted seafood, and even chicken.
 My favorites are still the traditional ones: pork belly and shrimp.
 The sweetness and flavors of these two ingredients just go so well together.
 A close second is definitely the salmon I used in this iteration.
 Salmon has such a great natural flavor that goes well with the veggies and hoison dipping sauce.

-- 1 pound pork loin (cut into strips)
+- 1 lb pork loin cut into ½ inch strips

-Sauce: Add in the garlic and cook until it is slightly brown.
+- Sauce: Add in the garlic and cook until it is shiny.
 Add in the hoison sauce, water, and peanut butter and stir.
 Cook for a minute and remove the sauce from the stove.